-Volunteer Florida is anticipating awarding up to \$140,000 which will be distributed through a competitive funding opportunity for Community Emergency Response Teams (CERT) and/or Citizens Corps (CC) for disaster preparedness, training and education needs of Floridians.
-Funding amounts are awarded by Volunteer Florida to sub-grantees based on sub-grant application scoring criteria as outlined herein.
-The maximum amount per subgrant is anticipated to be \$5,000 for planning, organization, equipment, training, exercise, and allowable management and administrative costs (up to 5% of total award) for their participation in the FY 21-22 CERT/Citizen Corps Program.
-Interested parties may apply for funding for a CERT program, a Citizen Corps program, or both.
-If seeking funding for both CERT and Citizen Corps, a separate sub-grant application must be electronically submitted for each via Blackbaud.
-Each sub-grant application may request what they anticipate is needed (not to exceed \$10,000), but awards may be restricted to \$5,000.
+Volunteer Florida is anticipating awarding up to \$100,000 which will be distributed through a competitive funding opportunity for Community Emergency Response Teams (CERT) and/or Citizens Corps (CC) for disaster preparedness, training and education needs of Floridians.
+Funding amounts are awarded by Volunteer Florida to grantees based on grant application scoring criteria as outlined herein.
+The maximum amount per grant is anticipated to be \$10,000, and the minimum is anticipated to be \$5,000 for planning, organization, equipment, training, exercise, and allowable management and for their participation in the FY 25-26 CERT/Citizen Corps Program.
+Interested parties may apply for funding for a CERT Program, a Citizen Corps Program, or both.
+If seeking funding for both CERT and Citizen Corps, a separate grant application must be electronically submitted for each via Blackbaud.
+Each grantee application may request what they anticipate is needed (not to exceed \$10,000), but awards may be restricted to \$5,000.